mehulagg/gitlab/doc/ci/pipelines/settings.md

 1. Select the **Skip outdated deployment jobs** checkbox.
 1. Select **Save changes**.

 Older deployment job are skipped when a new deployment starts.
-Jobs age is determined by when the timestamp of the job start rather than the commit time, so a newer commit can be skipped in some circrumstances.
+Jobs age is determined by when the timestamp of the job start rather than the commit time, so a newer commit can be skipped in some circumstances.

 For more information, see [Deployment safety](../environments/deployment_safety.md).